-Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2020
+Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

-The cheery Wilson, who sometimes goes by the nickname “Pato,” was born in Nigeria.‘It’s Thanksgiving’ Anthem Goes Viral: Producer & Singer Dish About Video | Marlow Stern | November 19, 2012 | THE DAILY BEAST
+The cheery Wilson, who sometimes goes by the nickname “pato,” was born in Nigeria.‘It’s Thanksgiving’ Anthem Goes Viral: Producer & Singer Dish About Video | Marlow Stern | November 19, 2012 | THE DAILY BEAST

 But with the promise of mole de pato (duck), chiles rellenos and blue agave, it would be worth the struggle.Best Mexican Food in New York City: The Daily Beast Takes a Tour | Michelle Gross | May 4, 2012 | THE DAILY BEAST